opencord/docs/developer/workflows.md

 eval $(minikube docker-env)
 ```

-Then you’ll need to build the XOS containers from source:
+You will then need to build the containers from source:

 ```shell
 cd ~/cord/automation-tools/developer
 python imagebuilder.py -f ../../helm-charts/examples/filter-images.yaml -x
 ```

-At this point the images containing your changes will be available
+At this point, the images containing your changes will be available
 in the Docker environment used by Minikube.

-> Note: in some cases you can rebuild a single docker image to make the process
+> **Note:** In some cases you can rebuild a single docker image to make the process
 > faster, but this assume that you have a good knowledge of the system and you
 > know what you’re doing.

-All that is left is to teardown and redeploy the containers.
+All that is left is to teardown and re-deploy the containers.

 ```shell
 helm del --purge xos-core